Andrewnolan13/FeedForward/README.md

 # FeedForward
-FeedForward Neural Network using only numpy
+FeedForward Neural Network using only numpy - made it to see if I could!